jobcloud/Sylius/docs/book/orders/orders.rst

     $order->setChannel($channel);

-Next give your order a locale code.
+Next set a locale code for your order.

 .. code-block:: php